joshnuss/ride_share/README.md

 # RideShare

-Application similar to Uver & Lyft built with Elixir.
+Application similar to Uber & Lyft, built with Elixir.

 To start your Phoenix app: